Healthy Homes Assessment Seatoun

 What We Do

-As building inspectors, we are experts in all issues of expert home Inspections.
-We’re there to ensure you make the best decision when buying your next home.
+As building inspectors, we are experts in all issues that come with expert home inspects.
+We’re here to ensure you make the best decision when purchasing your next property.

-We are serious about your investment, and undertake comprehensive inspections so you won’t be faced with any costly or unexpected surprises meaning you can relax and focus on the exciting aspects of buying or owning a home.
+We consider your investment to be a serious one We conduct detailed examinations to make sure you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the enjoyable aspects of buying or owning an home.

-We specialise in a variety of services to ensure you are completely informed of the condition of any property that you might be considering buying or selling and also other services.
+We specialise in a range of solutions to make sure you are fully updated on the condition of any property that you might be looking to purchase or sell as well as additional services.

 • Pre Purchase & Pre Sale Reports